Zoom makeup: 7 expert makeup tips to look your best on screen

 On screen, as in life, you want to make an impact with your eyes.
 First step: wake them up with an eyelash curler.
 Within seconds you’ll have bigger and more open eyes.

-Heavy eyeshadow can make you look severe and your appear smaller.
+Heavy eyeshadow can make you look severe and your eyes appear smaller.
 Instead go for some light natural shade like taupe and blend carefully.
 For mature eyes or oily eyelids applying eye primer first is a good idea for a flawless and long lasting effect.

 No need to do anything extra to your brows as video is not so fine on detail.
 Mascara on the other hand is a must to give some definition.
 Try to coat the lashes more thickly at their base and more lightly on the tips.
 This will create volume without making them look heavy.
 Then brush your lashes with a clean eyelash or eyebrow brush to separate them and remove clumps.
 One of my all time favorite mascaras is Classic Volum’ Express de Maybelline.